 Understanding what your ideal client values will be your guiding light to budget.
 Things like peace of mind, ease of living, done correctly, done efficiently, quality over quantity, longevity over disposable, examine the tangibles, and the intangibles.
 One of the ways to start is by identifying the attributes you value for your own quality of life.

 Example → My ideal client prioritizes quality, and joyfulness to her life over just cost.
 She is willing to spend on the decisions that will impact the quality of her life and deeply respects the way it makes her feel.

 What is she (first) searching for before she finds you?

 Remember what they’re looking for and what they need might be two different things; just like the words they’re typing into search fields might be different than what you would use.
 Identify the “hooks” that will be the pathway to you, be mindful that they may be different given the channel.

 Example → The preferred social media outlet is Facebook, but she also uses Instagram and LinkedIn, where she follows her favorite fashion retailers and similar local career-oriented women.
 She may occasionally read national design magazines but is more likely to pick up the LCBO publication.
 She spends limited time in groups for her kids’ schools or interest groups but could group socials at the cottage or private clubs.
-On the weekends, she and her husband may frequent upscale restaurants near their neighborhood or downtown.
+On the weekends, she (and her spouse) may frequent upscale restaurants near their neighborhood or downtown.
 They go to concerts and rarely attend theatre or galas.